What Is DisplayPort 2.1?

 Conclusion

 We tried to keep this article short with the most important information.
-VESA is yet to reveal a list of all optional features, but you can find more technical information on their website.
+You can find more technical information on their VESA’s website.

 Since DP 1.4 with DSC can already deliver very high resolutions and refresh rates (4K 240Hz 10-bit, 1440p 500Hz+ 10-bit, etc.), there’s no need to ponder about DP 2.1 just yet (unless you’re interested in the Neo G95NC) – although we’ve seen people not wanting to upgrade their GPUs or monitors until DP 2.1 becomes available.